NENA911/NG911GISDataModel/postgresql/README.md

 # PostgreSQL/PostGIS GIS Data Model Template

-This documentation provides the step-by-step instructions to create, deploy, backup, and restore the NG9-1-1 Data Model Template for PostgreSQL/PostiGIS, prepared by the NENA Data Model Working Group.
+This documentation provides the step-by-step instructions to create, deploy, backup, and restore the NG9-1-1 Data Model Template for PostgreSQL/PostGIS, prepared by the NENA Data Model Working Group.
 This Data Model is designed for an open source PostgreSQL/PostGIS database but can be adapted for other platforms.

-*[2022-11-16] NOTE: This documentation is still under development.*

 ---